-Menopause, or more accurately perimenopause , is the time when your body begins to react to dropping levels of estrogen and other hormones.
-Every woman will experience this differently, so your menopause may not look like your friend’s.
-But some symptoms are very common, some less common, and some are serious and should not be ignored.
-Here is a list of things you may notice as you enter menopause.
+Menopause, or more accurately perimenopause, is the time when your body begins to react to dropping levels of estrogen and other hormones.
+Every woman will experience this differently, so your menopause may not be the same as your friend’s.
+But some menopause symptoms are very common, some are less common, and some are serious and should not be ignored.
+Here's a list of things you may notice as you enter menopause.

 Common Menopause Symptoms

 Often the first symptom of impending menopause is a change in the length of your cycle.
 It may be longer between periods, shorter between periods, or a combination of the two.

 A hot flash is the sensation of “flushing,” or a sudden feeling of heat, often accompanied by sweating.
 When this occurs during sleep, it's called night sweats.
 Hot flashes are the menopause symptom most often mentioned by women: about 75% of women will experience them as they go through menopause.

 As estrogen and progesterone decline, some women describe themselves as “emotional.”
 They report being more easily triggered into strong emotional responses such as sadness, anger, irritability or delight.
 Because they see themselves as suddenly unpredictable, women find this unsettling, and are likely to seek help for this symptom.

 Both migraine and tension headaches may increase during menopause.
 Since migraine headaches are vascular in nature, and since the vascular system is more unstable during menopause, migraines can become more frequent and difficult to manage.

 Many women report a greater tendency to be wakeful.
 Sometimes this is due to night sweats and sometimes due to neurological excitability, both of which are more common during menopause.
 Once awake, they find it difficult to go back to sleep, and can suffer from sleep deprivation as a result.